 Captain Yellow's design in particular was likewise a reference to the Flying Tigers from World War II.
 The fact that he also happens to be a plane pilot also cements this.

-At least three of Doraemon's Non-Serial Movie have settings around the anthropomorphic animal's societies.
-One having mixed up species, one having birds, and one having dogs and cats.
-They act and speak so similarly to the Earthlings that the heros are always able to disguise themselves simply with animal outfits and use the language translation gum.
+At least three of Doraemon's Non Serial Movies have settings around anthropomorphic animals' societies, one having mixed up species, one having birds, and one having dogs and cats.
+They act and speak so similarly to the Earthlings that the heroes are always able to disguise themselves simply with animal outfits and use the language translation gum.

 Arguably the design shift was codified with Patrick Spaziante's work, who did art for the comic rather early in its run (his earliest art for Issue 25 already uses a rather humanoid Sally for example); however, the designs only became consistent around the time artists such as Butler and Jay Axer began doing pencils for the series.
 This is true for Sally Acorn at least.
 Bunnie's more humanoid redesign was due to a canonical upgrade for her robotic limbs while Lupe was noticably more humanoid than the others, even in the cartoon.